 Now, let’s study the near future construction in French.

 In English, le futur proche is a construction using the auxiliary verb “to be” + “going” + verb in the infinitive.

 - I’m going to speak French.

-The French near future uses the verb “aller” (to go) in the present tense + the main verb in the infinitive
+The near future doesn’t use to be in French.
+It uses the verb “aller” (to go) in the present tense + the main verb in the infinitive

 - Je vais